HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/robot_arm/report.md

    A two-headed Neural Network - each head is used to predict the state-action value of a given state-action pair.
    The heads will be called Main Critic 1 and Main Critic 2.
 3. Target Actor
-   The target actor is a delayed and trailing copy of the Main Actor.
+   The Target Actor is a delayed and trailing copy of the Main Actor.
 It is used to compute the target values during updates.
 4. Target Critic
    Analogous to the Target Actor.
 The heads will be called Target Critic 1 and Target Critic 2.